yagrawal24/video-translation/README.md

 -   **Random Job Durations**: Each job is assigned a random completion time
 -   **Configurable Error Rates**: Status checks can randomly return errors based on probability settings
 -   **Persistent State**: Job states are maintained in Redis
--   **Rate Limiting**: Configurable request limits to prevent server overload
+-   **Rate Limiting**: Configurable request limits by IP to prevent server overload

 #### Endpoints